Metric Embeddings Beyond Bi-Lipschitz Distortion via Sherali-Adams: Introduction

-\paragraph{Our results.} We give an almost-exponential improvement on the running time compared to \cite{demaine2021multidimensional} with respect to $\Delta$, at the cost of a somewhat worse approximation factor.
-Our algorithm remains polynomial-time for $\Delta$ as large as $\exp((\log n)^{\Omega_k(1)})$, giving, as far as we know, the first provable approximation guarantees for any polynomial-time MDS algorithm when $\Delta$ is super-logarithmic in $n$.
-Roughly speaking, our algorithm gives a $\OPT^{1/k} \cdot \log(\Delta / \eps)+ \eps$ approximation, meaning that the solution it outputs is comparable to the algorithm of \cite{demaine2021multidimensional} whenever $\OPT$ is small; i.e. $\OPT \ll \eps^k$.
-(Our approximation guarantee remains $\sqrt{\OPT}$ for $k = 1$.)
+We give an almost-exponential improvement on the running time compared to \cite{demaine2021multidimensional} with respect to $\Delta$, at the cost of a somewhat worse approximation factor.
+As far as we know, we give the first nontrivial approximation algorithm for MDS, which remains polynomial-time for super-poly-logarithmic values of $\Delta$. \begin{theorem}[Main theorem, qualitative version] For every $k \geq 1$ there is an algorithm with running time $n^{O(1)} \cdot \exp((\log \Delta/\eps)^{O(1)})$ which outputs an embeddding with KK cost \end{theorem} We refer the reader to Remark~\ref{rem:k-dependence} for discussion of the dependence of the hidden constants on $k$.
+Our result does not actually require that $\{d_{i,j}\}_{i,j \in [n]}$ form a metric -- it is enough for each to be a non-negative number in $[1,\Delta]$ (this is also true for Theorem~\ref{thm:demaine}).